markmoxon/elite-over-econet/2-assembled-output/README.txt

-If you restricted Elite to specific users, they will need to *DIR into their own Elite folders first
+If you restricted Elite to specific users, they will need to *DIR into their own EliteSaves folders first

 You can run specific versions using: